 One thing’s for sure, we, as readers of How-To-Hide-Ip blog, are among the Internet users who are trying hard not to be “censored” on the Internet.
-This blog is all about “online anonymity guide,” but it also is full of articles on how to unblock various online resources.
+This blog is all about the “online anonymity guide,” but it also is full of articles on how to unblock various online resources.
 Especially from countries that are under some censorship.
 Learn how to give a hand to the global translation of the Declaration of Internet Freedom.

 Internet Freedom – Tech solutions

 Indeed, we’ve come up with technical solutions that either rely on proxies or VPN solutions.
 I guess most of our readers know, by now, my favorite VPN solution providers who are ibVPN (read our complete ibVPN review), PureVPN, Private Internet Access, HideMyAss, NordVPN or IPVanish.
 But the Internet has grown so vast; it has proven to be a media that can drastically make a change.
 We all know how the Arab spring sparkled from the Internet, but if we dig further, there’s a lot of stories to be told concerning how the internet has changed this world.

-But at some point of time, solutions can’t be technical anymore – and with the pressure of different lobbying, we all know that there’s a fear of the internet becoming a closed wall – we’ve written about it here.
+But at some point of time, solutions can’t be technical anymore – and with the pressure of different lobbying, we all know that there’s a fear of the internet becoming a closed wall.
 By “controlling” the flow of information on the Internet, big companies, as well as governments, are given the power to censor it, or actively push forward the dissemination of “their point of view.”

 Declaration of Internet Freedom